lucianothesilva/hyperv-to-proxmox/README.md

 The new Virtual Machine has been assigned a new VM ID which in our case is 103.
 So we want to place this disk in the directory relating to this VM folder.
 The location will be `/var/lib/vz/images/`
-So we need to create the folder for the machine with id 103 and then give it the correct permissions:
+To do this we need to create the folder for the machine with id 103 and then give it the correct permissions:

 `mkdir /var/lib/vz/images/103`